craftcms/cms/docs/templating/datetime.md

 # DateTime

-{intro} DateTime objects provide information about a given date/time.
+DateTime objects provide information about a given date/time.

 > {tip} For a full list of all of the available date and time formatting symbols, see the [PHP date](http://php.net/manual/en/function.date.php) reference.